 - Enable Bidirectional printing

-For printers that fail to autodetect printer type:
+For printers that fail to autodetect the printer type

 If the Add printer wizard fails to autodetect the printer type you will need to look up the printer PDL (page description language) format support from the manufacturer's website.
 Manually select the supported type.
 Try the formats in the following order, trying a print after each selection and refreshing the client config: